oracle/opengrok/Debugging.md

 ### Example in NetBeans

-1. Start an indexing run for profiling:
+1. Start an indexing run in a terminal for profiling:
 ```
 $ OPENGROK_PROFILER=1 OpenGrok index --profiler
 Loading the default instance configuration ...
 Start profiler.
 Continue (Y/N)?
 ```

-2. Attach the NetBeans profiler from the menu: Profile => Attach to External Process ... => ...
+2. Attach the NetBeans profiler from the menu: Profile -> Attach to External Process ... -> ...
 Already running local Java process.
 3. Continue the indexing run in the terminal by entering `Y`.
 4. After the run, NetBeans will present the analysis.